API Testing Automation: How and Why Automate Your API Testing Process

 1. Define Test Objectives and Requirements

-The first step is to list all the API endpoints that require testing, along with the test scenarios and edge cases that include expected replies and valid and invalid requests.
-To ensure that the process is comprehensive and efficient, the team must agree on specific goals, such as confirming data integrity, performance, security, and error handling.
+In order to initiate the process, a listing of all API endpoints that have to be tested should be created, together with test scenarios and edge cases, which must involve expected replies and valid and invalid requests.
+In order to make the testing process comprehensive and efficient, it is important to agree on certain objectives such as establishing data integrity, performance, security, and error handling.
 This will help to align team efforts.

 Although the criteria will always depend on the specifics of the project, the following are the most common ones: